esprimo/iamgo/README.md

 - Only AWS SDK v2 is supported
 - Only IAM actions are supported (not resources)
-- In some cases there may be false positives (i.e. showing permissions that might not be needed), but using `-why` should help identify those
+- iamgo includes dynamic calls too, which means they may only be reachable based on some condition (e.g. an `if`.)
+There may be conditionals your code never fulfills to reach a certain call meaning iamgo will print out permissions that are never used
+  - You can track down such calls with `-why` and use for example [iamlive](https://github.com/iann0036/iamlive) to dynamically test to see if your code ever reaches that state.
-- iamgo has not been tested on nearly enough projects or platforms to be considered reliable
+- iamgo has not been tested on nearly enough projects or platforms to be considered reliable so there may be false positives/negatives.
+Please create a ticket if you find any!